 - whether the treatment is being offered as part of medical research listed within the international clinical trials database information from sources other than from the organisation offering you the treatment abroad.
 This could help you to verify what you're being told by whoever is offering the treatment.
 It may also provide you with questions you would want to ask the chosen treatment provider

-What about aftercare and possible side effects or complications?
+Aftercare and possible side effects or complications

 - Make sure you understand the possible complications and side effects that could arise from your treatment.